tcorral/BackBase-Frontend-Demos/README.md

 Welcome to our Frontend Training Course.
 These exercises are aimed to guide you through all the concepts you need to know to successfully become a Widget Collection 2 Frontend Developer.

-## Help Document
+## Training Resources Document

-It contains useful information, instructions, and resource.
-You can access this document using the url - [Help Document](./resources.md)
+It contains useful information, instructions, and resources.
+[Training Resources Document](./resources.md)

 ## Setup